svemareingold-debug/Readme.md/readme.md

 # Command Line Interfaces (CLIs)
 In this documentation, I will go over the configuration of Aider and Cline.
 Aider is a terminal-based AI coding assistant that works alongside your IDE, so it will work for both VSCode and for Intellij.
 Cline is a VSCode extension, so it will not be available for Intellij.

+<span style="color: red;">THESE ARE NOT MULTIMODEL TOOLS:</span> In order to change the model you are using, you will have to manually update the configuration
 ## Table of Contents
 - [Aider](#aider)
 - [Cline](#cline)